souvikrana17/Predicting-Calorie-Expenditure/README.md

    ```

 3. **Run the notebook**
-   Launch `calorie_prediction.ipynb` in Jupyter or Colab and run all cells.
+   Launch `Predicting Calorie Expenditure.ipynb` in Jupyter or Colab and run all cells.

 ---